electricessence/gulp-typescript-helper/README.md

 gulp-typescript-helper
 ========================

-#### Provides a single simplified means for rendering TypeScript with:
+#### Provides a single simplified means for building TypeScript with:
 * Source Maps
 * Declaration Files
 * Minification